CSC207-UofT/course-project-feedme/Phase 1/progress_report.md

 ## Bingchen Liu
 ### Progress
 Build following new files:
-- 'RegularCustomer'
+- `RegularCustomer`
-- 'PremiumCustomer'
+- `PremiumCustomer`
-- 'CustomerFactory'
+- `CustomerFactory`
-- 'AddOrderToHistoryTest'
+- `AddOrderToHistoryTest`
-- 'CustomerFactoryTest'
+- `CustomerFactoryTest`
-- 'PremiumCustomerTest'
+- `PremiumCustomerTest`

 Upadte following files:
-- 'DeliveryPerson'
+- `DeliveryPerson`
-- 'Order
+- `Order`

-For the entity layer, I implement two new entity classes, 'RegularCustome'r and 'PremiumCustomer', which both inherit from class 'Customer'.
+For the entity layer, I implement two new entity classes, `RegularCustomer` and `PremiumCustomer`, which both inherit from class `Customer`.
 Moreover, I also add more features for the entity class 'Order'.
 More specifically, now an order contains some information about the restaurant, the customer and delivery person, and also implements corresponding getter methods.
-In the use case, I add a new method 'called matchDeliveryPerson' in 'OrderManager'.
+In the use case, I add a new method called `matchDeliveryPerson` in `OrderManager`.
 Basically, this method is used for matching orders with delivery people based on the different types of customers.
 For orders from a regular customer, the system will match the delivery person randomly.
 For orders from premium customers, the system will match delivery people who drive cars or ride bikes first.
 For the design pattern, I build a factory pattern.
 When a new customer signs up, the system will let the customer choose which type of customer is, and instantiate the class, e.g. RegularCustomer or PremiumCustomer.

 ### TODO